MAURITANIA (Oct 16-22, 2022)

 Terjit Oasis.
 An oasis (in the proper sense: a desert spring or other water source), 45km by road south of Atar and popular with Mauritania’s few tourists.
 It nestles in a gorge of red cliffs on the western edge of the Adrar plateau with the palm grove stretching a few hundred metres alongside a stream that emerges from two springs that tumble out of the rocks.
 One is hot, the other cold, and they mix in a large, square, concrete basin.
 Two Austrians had arrived on public transport – I was disappointed when they were bathing in the basin.

-We opted for a better swimming hole several kilometers away.
+We opted for a better swimming hole several kilometres away.
 Tourists can pay to stay in tents in the palm grove.
 In the summer, it is very busy but we saw only a few tourists.
 We drove offroad to a wonderful swimming hole formed by a depression in the riverbed and surrounded by lovely rocks.
 This is the last time we saw Dahid and my three friends.
 Ali had crossed the river so that we had a shorter carry for our lunch gear near the pool.
-On the way back, Ali paused for a shift over the center of the river and we were immediately mired in the quick sand.
+On the way back, Ali paused for a shift over the center of the river and we were immediately mired in the quicksand.
 After three hours of digging, placing rocks for jacks and then placing rocks under the rear wheels and using branches, we amazingly extricated ourselves from the mess.
 I thought we would be camping here.

-It was then a 2-hour drive on a rough track to Chinguetti, mostly over a high flat rocky plateau.
+It was a 2-hour drive on a rough track to Chinguetti, mostly over a high flat rocky plateau.

 THE ADRAR.
 The Unesco-listed Adrar is the undoubted jewel in Mauritania’s crown.
 It’s an epic Saharan country and shows the great desert in all its variety: the ancient Saharan towns of Chinguetti and Ouadâne, mighty sand dunes that look sculpted by an artist, vast rocky plateaus, and mellow oases fringed with date palms.
 For desert lovers, the Adrar is a must.

-(pop 4000).
+Chinguetti (pop 4000).
 One of the more attractive of ancient caravan towns in the Sahara, Chinguetti is Unesco World Heritage listed.
 It was once famous for its Islamic scholars, and was the ancient capital of the Moors; some of the buildings date from the 13th century.
-Chinguetti butts up against Erg Warane, Mauritania’s biggest stretch of dunes, and is more than enough to meet traveler’s expectations of the great Saharan sand ocean.
+Chinguetti butts up against Erg Warane, Mauritania’s biggest stretch of dunes, and is more than enough to meet traveller’s expectations of the great Saharan sand ocean.

 Ksar or qsar is the North African term for “fortified village”.
 Chinguettti was founded in the 13th century as the center of several trans-Saharan trade routes the city is seriously threatened by the encroaching desert.
 The western boundary is marked by tall sand dunes and several houses have been swallowed by the desert.